 5. Television Advertisements

 One thing I love looking to are the advertisements made by John Lewis for Christmas.
 Those videos always gives me the warm christmassy feelings!
 I’ve never seen a feel good Dutch advertisement so 1-0 to England on this one.
+If you know one, let me know!

 In 2015 we looked up to the moon to see the unhappy man living there, who receives a heart warming gift to connect with the little girl at Christmas.
 In 2016 Buster the Boxer brought joy to the tv screens jumping on the trampoline after seeing the wild animals doing the same.
+For 2018 we see the story of Elton John, going back in time back to when he was a little boy getting a piano for Christmas.
+True feel good stories.

 But my ultimate favourite is back from 2014, the John Lewis advertisement was with Monty the Penguin.
 I grew up loving penguins and watching Pingu as a child, so if I could had a pet penguin like this I would!
 Seeing penguins in the wild sure would be a dream come true!